• Main

 Skylights are actually the easiest window option to install, as they do not require special construction of dormers.
 Skylights can be placed on any panel of the dome.
 Homeowners can take advantage of special views and maximize the use of passive solar energy.

-5.- Can you add a cupola in Continental Kit Round Homes?
+5.- Can you add a cupola in Caledonia Kit Round Homes?

 Absolutely.A cupola is an easy-to-add top option that can enhance the natural light and ventilation.
 It offers the possibility of a small third floor retreat, with a 360 degree lookout view.
 You can use a ladder, conventional stairs or a spiral staircase to gain access to the cupola room.

-6.- Is it difficult to furnish Continental Kit Round Homes?
+6.- Is it difficult to furnish Caledonia Kit Round Homes?

-7.- Are Continental Kit Round Homes more expensive than box style homes?
+7.- Are Caledonia Kit Round Homes more expensive than box style homes?

 OCTAGONAL POLYNESIAN HOMES